huggingface/datasets/docs/source/about_arrow.md

 'Time to iterate over the 17 GB dataset: 85 sec, ie. 1.7 Gb/s'
 ```

-You can obtain the best performance by accessing slices of data (or "batches"), in order to reduce the amount of look-ups on disk.
+You can obtain the best performance by accessing slices of data (or "batches"), in order to reduce the amount of lookups on disk.